Deitos-Network/deitos-node/docs/pallet-deitos-user-guides.md

 # `pallet-deitos` User Guide

-This user guide is structured as an interactive tutorial, designed to empower users to seamlessly navigate a range of essential processes within the [`pallet-deitos`](pallets/deitos) which is the core of the functional ecosystem.
+This user guide is structured as an interactive tutorial, designed to empower users to seamlessly navigate a range of essential processes within the [`pallet-deitos`](pallets/deitos) (core of Deitos orchestration) .
 Each step is elucidated with detailed explanations and visual aids, ensuring a comprehensive and user-friendly experience.
 The guide covers the following processes:

 1. **Registering as an Infrastructure Provider:** A step-by-step guide on how to register as an Infrastructure Provider within the system.
 2. **Submitting an Agreement Request as a Consumer:** Instructions on how consumers can initiate an agreement request, detailing the necessary parameters and procedures.